mschuessler/mschuessler.github.io/_posts/2014-11-27-SpatialTrackingForHandhelds.md

 I have been pointed to various projects, that people believed could replace the OptitrackSystem.
 So I decided to write this article to provide an overview of the suggestions and my thoughts about them.

-# INTERNAL NON-VISUAL SENSORY FUSION
+# Internal Non-Visual Sensory Fusion
 <iframe width="560" height="315" src="//www.youtube.com/embed/Fb1JwWkk1hI?rel=0" frameborder="0" allowfullscreen></iframe>
 One of our reviewers pointed out that the Samsung S3 had a tilt to zoom feature using the gyrosope - but if you think about it we need 6 DoF tracking and this is only 1 DoF.
 However if you have the acceleration and orientation of a device you can __theoretically__ determine its position over time.